oracle-livelabs/oci/terraform-infrastructure/network/network.md

 This ingress rule is defined to enable secure SSH access from the public subnet, where the bastion instance resides, to the private subnet housing the web servers.
 The rule specifically permits SSH traffic, which operates on port 22, from the bastion instance's IP address or range to reach the web servers within the private subnet.
 This approach enhances the overall security posture of the infrastructure by limiting SSH access exclusively to the authorized bastion instance.
 As a result, potential attackers are effectively prevented from directly accessing the web servers, significantly reducing the risk of unauthorized logins or security breaches.

-Next, copy the variable strings below and paste it into the second set of empty curly brackets within the ingress_rules list of the oci-priv-sl data block.
+4. Copy the variable strings below and paste it into the second set of empty curly brackets within the ingress_rules list of the oci-priv-sl data block.

 ```
 <copy>